psagers/salvage/README.rst

 Salvage distributes sensitive data to multiple people such that it can only be recovered by several people working together.
-This is useful for storing information with both a low risk of losing access to it and a low risk of accidental exposure.
+This is useful for storing information with both a low risk of losing access to it and a low risk of accidental disclosure.
 A classic application is to create a "recovery kit" for a server or infrastructure, which can be used in the event that conventionally stored keys and credentials become lost or unavailable.